Object-Centric Diffusion for Efficient Video Editing: Object-Centric Diffusion

 \section{Object-Centric Diffusion}

-Although off-the-shelf optimizations can notably improve latency, further reductions can be achieved by exploiting the object-centric nature of video editing tasks.
-As such, following our key assumption regarding the significance of foreground objects for many video editing applications, we propose two add-ons for diffusion models to channel their computational capacity towards foreground regions: \emph{i)} a diffusion sampling process that performs more sampling steps around the foreground regions as described in \cref{method:oc_sampling}, and \emph{ii)} a token reduction technique to minimize the background tokens, complemented by an effective spatiotemporal merging strategy outlined in \cref{method:oc_merging}.
-For both these contributions, we assume we have a foreground mask $m$, highlighting in every frame the locations of objects to be edited.
-Such mask can be obtained by means of a segmentation model~\cite{sam}, visual saliency~\cite{u2net,selfreformer} or by cross-attention with text-prompts.
+Although off-the-shelf optimizations can notably improve latency, they occasionally introduce some editing artifacts in foreground objects, that we solve by exploiting the object-centric nature of video editing tasks, also enabling further reductions in latency.
+Following our assumption regarding the significance of foreground objects for video editing applications, we propose two add-ons for diffusion models to channel their computational capacity towards foreground regions, and we describe them in \cref{method:oc_sampling} and in \cref{method:oc_merging}.
+We will assume access to a foreground mask $m$, highlighting in every frame the locations of objects to be edited.
+Such mask can be obtained, for instance, with a pretrained segmentation model~\cite{sam}, visual saliency~\cite{u2net,selfreformer} or by cross-attention with text-prompts.